‘Walking Dead’ Season 7: Eugene Might ‘Trojan Horse’ Negan, Cast Member Hints

 On the other hand, Undead Walking points out that there could be a different interpretation of Eugene’s pledge of allegiance.
 As Dwight and Eugene are together, they might have come to a realization that they might have to do certain things, which they would not have done “as their pre-apocalypse self.”
 By calling themselves “Negan,” they might be able to justify their actions.

 Meanwhile, the Daily Express wonders if The Walking Dead Season 7 will find Eugene planning to kill Negan.
 The character is seen playing “Yars’ Revenge” on Atari console.
 Fans wonder if this was a deliberate hint for the future.
 In the video game, Yar must defeat the evil Qotile.
 While Yar is tiny insect-like creature, Qotile is like a giant.
-This may be symbolic for the http://www.inquisitr.com/wp/wp-admin/post.php?post=4028969&action=editassumed battle between Eugene and Negan.
+This may be symbolic for the assumed battle between Eugene and Negan.
 Yar plays tricks like hide and seek to kill Qotile.
 One may wonder if Eugene is also playing a trick by pledging allegiance to Negan.

 The Episode 12 of The Walking Dead Season 7 will air on Sunday, March 5.

-[Featured image by John Sciulli/Getty Images for AMC]
+[Featured Image by John Sciulli/Getty Images for AMC]